jasonthorpebuchanan/jasonthorpebuchanan.github.io/_posts/concerts-without-my-music/2022/2022-02-13-mizzou-lanzilotti.md

   - switch
 ---

 the [Switch~ Ensemble] is in residence at the University of Missouri for two performances of [Switch~] repertoire and student works.
-Missouri premiere of Jason Thorpe Buchanan's <em>soliloquios del viento</em>.